vacp2p/rfc/content/docs/rfcs/45/README.md

 An attack is considered more powerful if it can be successfully performed in a weaker attacker model.

 Note: This list is work in progress.
-We will either expanded this list adding more attacks in future versions of this document, or remove it and point to the "Security Considerations" sections of respective RFCs.
+We will either expand this list adding more attacks in future versions of this document, or remove it and point to the "Security Considerations" sections of respective RFCs.

 ## Prerequisite: Get a Specific Position in the Network